OpenRTX/OpenRTX/README.md

 This software is released under the GNU GPL v3.

-minmea is released under the DO WHAT  YOU WANT TO PUBLIC LICENSE v2.
+minmea is released under the DO WHAT  the fuck YOU WANT TO PUBLIC LICENSE v2.

 Code for STM32F405 USB driver is released under the MCD-ST Liberty SW License Agreement V2.